 What are the different types in Victoria?

 In Victoria, there are many different types of Powers of Attorney.
-There is a General Non-enduring Power of Attorney, an Enduring Power of Attorney, an Enduring Power of Attorney (medical treatment) and a Supportive Attorney.
 A General Power of Attorney is used to appoint a person to make your financial/legal decisions and is automatically cancelled if your decision making ability becomes impaired.
-An Enduring Power of Attorney can be used to appoint a person to make financial, medical and personal decisions and continues to operate if your decision making ability becomes impaired.
+An Enduring Power of Attorney can be used to appoint a person to make financial and personal decisions and continues to operate if your decision making ability becomes impaired.